-Ileostomy - changing your pouchStandard ileostomy - pouch change; Brooke ileostomy - pouch change; Continent ileostomy - changing; Abdominal pouch changing; End ileostomy - pouch change; Ostomy - pouch change
+Ileostomy - changing your pouchStandard ileostomy - pouch change; Brooke ileostomy - pouch change; Continent ileostomy - changing; Abdominal pouch changing; End ileostomy - pouch change; Ostomy - pouch change; Inflammatory bowel disease - ileostomy and your pouch change; Crohn disease - ileostomy and your pouch change; Ulcerative colitis - ileostomy and your pouch change

 You had an injury or disease in your digestive system and needed an operation called an ileostomy.
 The operation changed the way your body gets rid of waste (stool, feces, or poop).